Richard-Barrett/terraform-snowflake-administrative-policies/README.md

 This Terraform module is designed to manage various Snowflake account parameters and resources.
 Here's an overview of what each resource does:

-1. `snowflake_network_policy`: This resource manages a network policy in Snowflake.
-The policy is named "policy" and allows traffic from the IP range 192.168.0.100/24, while blocking traffic from the IP 192.168.0.101.
-2. `snowflake_email_notification_integration`: This resource manages an email notification integration in Snowflake.
+1. `snowflake_email_notification_integration`: This resource manages an email notification integration in Snowflake.
 The integration is named "notification" and is enabled to send notifications to the email address "john.doe@gmail.com".
-3. `snowflake_account_parameter`: This resource manages various account parameters in Snowflake.
+2. `snowflake_account_parameter`: This resource manages various account parameters in Snowflake.
 The parameters include:

 - `ALLOW_CLIENT_MFA_CACHING`
 - `ALLOW_ID_TOKEN`